Kawaminami, Miyazaki

 Kawaminami (川南町, Kawaminami-chō) is a town located in Koyu District, Miyazaki Prefecture, Japan.
-As of 1 September 2023, the town had an estimated population of 14,647 in 6,075 households, and a population density of 160 persons per km².
+As of 1 September 2023, the town had an estimated population of 14,647 in 6,075 households, and a population density of 160 persons per km^{2}.
 The total area of the town is 145.96 sqkm.

 Geography

 Kawaminami is located in the north-central part of Miyazaki Prefecture, approximately 35 kilometers, about 35 km northeast of Miyazaki City.
 Part of the west side is the Osuzu Mountains, and the rest is a river terrace that approaches the coast of the Hyūga Sea.

 The Hirata River flows through the center of the town, and the Nanuki River flows through the northern end of the town.
 The town's name, Kawanami, comes from the southern part of the Nanuki River.
 The hilly area that occupies much of the town is arid, and remained largely undeveloped for many years until full-scale development began after World War II.